Prag8855/aab/content/guides/freelance-visa.md

     - [ ] and **proof of rent payments**
         You must show what you really pay for housing.
 Print recent bank statements that show rent payments.[^52]
 - [ ] **Resume** or **CV**
-    It proves that you have professional experience.
+    It proves that you have experience in your field.
 Remove irrelevant experience or summer jobs.
+Work experience is not required, but it helps.[^49]
 - [ ] **Translations**
     If your documents are not in German, bring translations.
 For certificates and official documents, bring [certified translations](/glossary/beglaubigte%20Übersetzung).
 They *sometimes* accept untranslated documents, but don't take the risk.[^32] Get translations from [Red Tape Translation](/out/red-tape-translation-certified), [Lingoking](/out/lingoking) or [Linguidoor](/out/linguidoor).